-Ellen Morris has published extensively on issues pertinent to ancient Egyptian imperialism.
-Her first book is entitled The Architecture of Imperialism: Military Bases and the Evolution of Foreign Policy in Egypt’s New Kingdom (Brill, 2005), and she is currently in the process of finishing a book entitled Egyptian Imperialism (under contract to Blackwell Press).
-Her ongoing research interests and other publications focus on the dynamics of political fragmentation, state formation, sexuality and sacred performance, retainer sacrifice, and divine kingship.
+Ellen Morris has published extensively on subjects related to ancient Egyptian imperialism, including The Architecture of Imperialism: Military Bases and the Evolution of Foreign Policy in Egypt’s New Kingdom (Brill, 2005), Ancient Egyptian Imperialism (Wiley-Blackwell, 2018), and numerous articles.
+Her ongoing research interests and other publications, however, focus on the dynamics of political fragmentation, state formation, sexuality and sacred performance, retainer sacrifice, landscape theory, and divine kingship.
 She has excavated in the Nile Valley at Abydos and Mendes, and at the site of Amheida in the Dakhleh Oasis.
 Morris did her graduate work at the University of Pennsylvania and earned her B.A. from Barnard College in Ancient Studies.

 Imperialism in Egypt and the ancient Near East